syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 ## Custom summaries

-SfDataGrid allows you to implement your own aggregate functions, when the built-in aggregate functions don’t meet your requirement.
+Data Grid allows you to implement your own aggregate functions, when the built-in aggregate functions don’t meet your requirement.

 You can calculate the summary values based on custom logic using [GridSummaryColumn.CustomAggregate](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSummaryColumn.html#Syncfusion_UI_Xaml_Grid_GridSummaryColumn_CustomAggregate) property.